- 1 cup cashew milk (or plant-based milk of choice)

 - In a small saucepan add milk, coconut oil, and maple syrup and bring to a low simmer.
 Pour into a large bowl and wait for it to cool down a bit- until warm to the touch.
 Stir in yeast and let it sit for about 20-30 minutes until foamy.

 - Stir in 1 cup of flour, 1/2 cup at a time, stirring in between.
-Add your pinch of salt and then mix until it becomes difficult to stir.
-Transfer dough onto a floured surface and knead into a smooth, soft dough for about 5 minutes.
+Add your pinch of salt and then mix until it becomes difficult to stir (add more flour if needed).
+Using some of the remaining flour, flour the surface and transfer dough onto the surface.
+Knead into a smooth, soft dough for about 5 minutes.
 You’ll be able to stretch the dough.

 - Oil a large bowl with a little bit of coconut oil (or oil of choice) and place dough into it.
 Turn it a few times to prevent the dough from drying out.
 Place a dish towel, then a plate on top of the bowl and let it sit in a warm place for about 1 hour.

 - Line a baking sheet with parchment paper.
-Place dough onto a floured surface and divide into three equal parts.
+Using more of the remaining flour, flour the surface and place dough onto the surface.
+Divide into three equal parts.
 Roll out each part into a longer strain leaving the middle part of the dough a bit thicker than the two ends.
 Now make a braid with these three strains and tuck the ends underneath so they are no longer visible.

 - Place the braided dough onto the parchment paper and cover with a dish towel.
 Let it sit for another 30 minutes in a warm place to rise again.